2011–12 Heart of Midlothian F.C. season: Scottish Cup

-Hearts enter the Scottish Cup at the fourth round stage.
-The draw was conducted on 22 November and drew Hearts against Junior side Auchinleck Talbot.
+Hearts entered the Scottish Cup at the fourth round stage.
+The draw was conducted on 22 November and paired Hearts with Junior side Auchinleck Talbot.
 Hearts won 1–0 through a Gordon Smith goal after Fraser Mullen had a first half penalty saved.
-The fifth round draw took place on 9 January drawing Hearts with fellow premier league side St Johnstone, a reply of the fourth round the previous year.
+The fifth round draw took place on 9 January, drawing Hearts with fellow Premier League side St Johnstone, a repeat of the fourth-round tie between the clubs the previous season.
 Hearts were held to a 1–1 draw.
 David Templeton scored early in the first half before St Johnstone equalised through Cillian Sheridan in the 78th minute forcing a replay.
 The draw was held for the quarter-finals on 6 February 2012 drawing Hearts against either Ross County or St Mirren should they beat St Johnstone in the replay.
 Hearts won the replay 2–1 in extra time.

 Murray Davidson scored for St Johnstone in the 83rd minute before Suso Santana was brought down in the box during the last minute of injury time.
 Jamie Hamill scored the resulting penalty to take the match to extra time, before captain Marius Žaliūkas scored in the 117th minute to win the match.
 St Mirren beat Ross county in their replay setting up another all Scottish Premier League tie in the quarter-finals.